torchbox/design-in-browser-bootstrap/README.md

 * Your site should now be available at `http://yourserver.com/[whatever folder name you gave in staging-ssh-config.js]`

 Be warned: this completely replaces the previous version.
 If you want to deploy it to a new directory, just change the directory name in `staging-ssh-config.js` first.

+## SVG Sprite generation

+Sprites are created by merging several individual image files onto a single canvas.
+In SVG sprites, unlike raster sprites, each individual image can be referenced in your HTML by name without using CSS background images or opaic coordinates systems.

+SVG sprites should ideally *not* be used as CSS background images, but rather as inline `<svg>` elements.
+To use an icon from an SVG sprite inline, the whole SVG sprite must first be included *inline* within every page.
+The icon is then referenced with the SVG `<use>` element.

+A full example of this exists in the `/examples/` subdirectory.

 ## Troubleshooting